sevikcla/ng-select/README.md

 # Angular ng-select - Lightweight all in one UI Select, Multiselect and Autocomplete
 See [Demos](https://ng-select.github.io/ng-select) or try in [Stackblitz](https://stackblitz.com/edit/ng-select?file=app%2Fapp.component.ts)

+This fork makes it possible to enter a custom value that does not exist in the dropdown.
+Similar to a standard input control.

 ---

 ## Versions